 The UK Recruitment industry saw a total revenue of £32.2 billion in 2017.
-87.6% of that was achieved through temping and contracting – that’s a huge £28.2 billion.
+87.6% of that was achieved through temping and placing contractors – that’s a huge £28.2 billion.
 In contrast, only 12.4% of the total was generated through permanent placements.

-With this in mind, here are three key reasons why you should add contracting to your recruitment agency’s portfolio.
+With this in mind, here are three key reasons why you should add a contract desk to your recruitment agency’s portfolio.

-1. Contracting brings your business a continuous revenue stream
+1. Placing contractors brings your business a continuous revenue stream

-A big difference between perm and contracting is that, whilst permanent placements are a one-time deal, contract offers the scope for ongoing work.
+A big difference between perm and placing contractors is that, whilst permanent placements are a one-time deal, contract offers the scope for ongoing work.

-What’s more, contracting complements perm and provides your recruitment business with a forecastable revenue, for example:
+What’s more, placing contractors complements perm and provides your recruitment business with a forecastable revenue, for example:

 - You place one contractor with a day rate of £350